Graduate Certificates - 2

 MGT 444.
 ECCE: Work, Family and Community: A U. S. Perspective.
 3 Hours.

 This course is designed to examine and debate critical challenges facing individuals, families, employers and communities in managing the changing demands of work, family and life.
 (Family is construed broadly to include all significant non-work relationships.)
 Gender, socio-economic, legal public policy, corporate and individual perspectives will be considered.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the areas of ECCE U.S. Communities or ECCE Elective.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.

 MGT 458.
 Quality Management.
 3 Hours.